WIAS-PDELib/GridVisualize.jl/README.md

 Plotting companion module for [ExtendableGrids.jl](https://github.com/WIAS-PDELib/ExtendableGrids.jl) Provides plotting of grids,  scalar piecewise linear functions and vectors (2D only) for various plotting backends on simplicial grids in one, two or three space dimensions.
-The main supported backends are CairoMakie, GLMakie, PyPlot,  and PlutoVista.
+The main supported backends are CairoMakie, GLMakie, PythonPlot, PyPlot,  and PlutoVista.
 Plots is only partially supported (1D and 2D rectangular grids).

 ## Disclaimer
 The code is rather complex and many codepaths are hard to test.
 Please be prepared to help